azzurraseabunny/https-azzurraseabunny.github.io/src/content/blog/storyboard.md

 ## Terror In The City (Blender)

-This is an animatic of one of my stories, Seraphic Monolith!<br>
+This is an animatic of one of my stories, Seraphic Monolith!<br><br>
 this particular sequence includes more fast-paced shots!
-I never really took the time to find reference videos for this but<br>
+I never really took the time to find reference videos for this but I'd say it turned out okay for someone that just started making animatics on blender! :0<br>
-I'd say it turned out okay for someone that just started making animatics on blender! :0<br><br>
+I'm still sure that i can do better with reference videos though<br><br>
-I'm still sure that i can do better with reference videos
+Sound Design is also made by me!

 <div class="video-container">
   <video controls>